kimsama/motionjs/README.md

 ## Lag compensation

-When a new snapshot is recieved by a client, the current scene values are progressively updated over a period of time to avoid "jumpyness".
+When a new snapshot is received by a client, the current scene values are progressively updated over a period of time to avoid "jumpyness".
 Over a few milliseconds the entities the client was interacting with will be in their appropriate locations.